dayvar14/obr-draw-steel/README.md

 > 1.0.0 along with an attempt to deploy the extension into the Owlbear Extension
 > explorer.
 It currently is feature complete but may contain bugs.

-## Draw Steel! - Owlbear Plugin
+## Draw Steel Initiative Tracker - Owlbear Plugin

-An unoffical MCDM Draw Steel initiave tracker for Owlbear Rodeo.
+An unoffical MCDM Draw Steel TTRPG initiave tracker for Owlbear Rodeo.

-Draw Steel! is a Draw Steel initiave tracker.
-Born out of a yearn for a digital initiative tracker for the Draw Steel RPG, the repo strives to provide a initiative tracker better suited for the rotating turns between friend and foe.
+This project is a Draw Steel TTRPG initiave tracker.
+Born out of a yearn for a digital initiative tracker for the Draw Steel TTRPG, the repo strives to provide a initiative tracker better suited for the rotating turns between friend and foe.

 ## Installing